latenitefilms/GyroflowToolbox/README.md

 The Gyroflow Toolbox icon was designed by the amazing [Matthew Skiles](http://matthewskiles.com).

+---

 ## License

 All the code within **this repository** is licensed under [MIT](LICENSE.md).

-**However**, as soon as you build/compile the Rust code, it uses [`gyroflow_core`](https://github.com/gyroflow/gyroflow/tree/master/src/core) as a dependancy, which uses the [GNU General Public License v3.0](https://github.com/gyroflow/gyroflow/blob/master/LICENSE).
+**However**, as soon as you build/compile the Rust code, it uses [`gyroflow_core`](https://github.com/gyroflow/gyroflow/tree/master/src/core) as a dependancy, which uses the [GNU General Public License v3.0 with App Store Exception](https://github.com/gyroflow/gyroflow/blob/master/LICENSE).

-This means that as soon as you build/compile Gyroflow Toolbox, the application falls under the same [GNU General Public License v3.0](https://github.com/gyroflow/gyroflow/blob/master/LICENSE).
-Because of this, all [Releases](https://github.com/latenitefilms/GyroflowToolbox/releases) in this repository also fall under the same [GNU General Public License v3.0](https://github.com/gyroflow/gyroflow/blob/master/LICENSE).
+This means that as soon as you build/compile Gyroflow Toolbox, the application falls under the same [GNU General Public License v3.0 with App Store Exception](https://github.com/gyroflow/gyroflow/blob/master/LICENSE) license.

+Because of this, all [Releases](https://github.com/latenitefilms/GyroflowToolbox/releases) in this repository also fall under the same [GNU General Public License v3.0 with App Store Exception](https://github.com/gyroflow/gyroflow/blob/master/LICENSE).